-Reviewers are in many senses the backbone of the Journal.
+Reviewers are the backbone of the Journal.
 They use their expertise and experience to ensure that the articles published in the Journal maintain the standards of clarity, originality, consistency and up-to-date scholarship that are required of every academic journal in Philosophy.
 This may be slightly more challenging in this journal, because of the wide span of its focus and aim, and because authors have to balance the time spent in discussing a philosophical argument with the need to present in a summary form, but with enough detail, the SF stories used in their argument.
 It is an unusual way of writing philosophy, and reviewers may need to spend more time than the usual providing feedback and advice to the authors.
 (On the bright side, manuscripts tend to be lighter on the technicalities, and more entertaining than average.)

 Below you will find: